Anticipatory Action DRR Resilience and Climate Specialist

 ✨Tip Number 3

-Stay updated on Plan International's projects and initiatives related to climate action and resilience.
-Understanding their current work will allow you to tailor your discussions and show how your skills align with their mission.
+Stay updated on Plan International's projects and initiatives related to climate resilience.
+Understanding their specific goals and challenges will enable you to tailor your discussions and demonstrate your genuine interest in their mission during interviews.

 ✨Tip Number 4